The Texas man accused of killing 5 neighbors is in custody, authorities say

 San Jacinto County Sheriff Greg Capers told reporters on Tuesday night that Oropesa was found hiding in a closet underneath a pile of laundry.
 He was taken to Montgomery County Jail and will be transferred to a facility in San Jacinto County.

-Oropesa was located after the FBI received information on their tip line, said Jimmy Paul, the FBI Houston assistant special agent in charge.
+Oropesa was located after the FBI received information on their tip line at 5:15 p.m.
+Tuesday, and he was arrested at about 6:30 p.m., said Jimmy Paul, the FBI Houston assistant special agent in charge.

+The U.S. Marshals, the Texas Department of Public Safety and U.S. Border Patrol led the arrest.

 Oropesa was being held on five counts of murder and a $5 million bond, the sheriff said.